 Permanent modular construction has similar useful life to that of conventionally built structures.

-Modular buildings are designed to meet the IBC (International Building Code) and all other applicable state and local building codes.
+Modular buildings are designed to meet the IBC (International Building Code) and all other applicable federal and state building codes and regulations.

 A standard modular building is set on a concrete pier foundation.
 These piers can be installed on a parking lot or plot of grass, and rise typically 2-3’ above ground.
 For temporary structures, decks and ramps will be installed at the building’s entrance.